jarosmat/SchoolWork/IntroToCrypto/lecture4.md

 - LFSRs tend to bee good pseudo generators with
   - if position of taps satisfy some things and initial state is nonzero, then period in $2^{n-1}$
   - not great cryptographic pseudo generators
-    - by looking at output we can get initial output (if we know size of register and look at it from begining) and then through some linear equations taps can be derived
+    - by looking at output we can get initial input (if we know size of register and look at it from begining) and then through some linear equations taps can be derived

 ## Trivium cipher